SahilTalwarTOR/SahilTalwarTOR/README.md

 **`Graphic Design | Software Development | Video Editing`**

-I am a developer from Toronto, Canada (now in Halifax!) working to create software that solve problems.
+I am a developer from Toronto, Canada (now in Halifax!) working to create software that solves problems.
 I have worked alongside researchers at the Nova Scotia Blood Brain Barrier Lab to help create software to simplify rat-data tracking for lab members under-and post graduate students.
 All my work is done with the purpose of helping to streamlining tasks through the wonders of technology!

 ---